RandomsongV2/Deltafell/README.md

  • knight room instead of mike room
  • equipping weapons changes their battle texture
  • ralsei mannequins: now its 2 of them "you could show mercy to us", "or turn all of us to dust"
- • seam and jevil are swapped
+ • seam and jevil are swapped (seam uses tarrot cards as attacks)
  • more dialogues at ch3 names (for example "???")
  • "chapter main boss" motif
  • different freedom motif